tyleha/beneathdata/content/1 - Howto Build Pelican.md

 python path\\to\\s3cmd\\s3cmd sync output/ --acl-public --guess-mime-type s3://bucketname/
 ```

 on Windows.[ref]I tested s3cmd on Windows and it _does_ work, it's just annoying.
-Stick to UNIX.[/ref]] `output/` is the directory we're pushing to S3 with the trailing slash. `--acl-public` guarantees that the files are viewable by anyone (it's a webiste, dummy) and `--guess-mime-type` does just that.
+Stick to UNIX.[/ref]] `output/` is the directory we're pushing to S3 with the trailing slash. `--acl-public` guarantees that the files are viewable by anyone (it's a website, dummy) and `--guess-mime-type` does just that.
 If you're on UNIX, you may need to `apt-get remove python-magic` for it to work.
 Ugh.
 But: **Boom.
 Your site is now live**.

 ## Wrap-up

 You just made a good-looking website that you're hosting for (essentially) free and have full source control over!
 Congrats!

 Of course, it's all the hard work in between these above commands that are going to make or break your website.
 Pelican just makes it easy to get down to the actual task of _writing_ your blog, but hopefully this post has made it that much easier still.